Sunday storms produced record number of tornadoes, NWS reports

-Oklahoma saw a record-breaking seven tornadoes touch down in the southwestern and central part of the state Sunday, and the total's only expected to grow as damage reports roll in.
+Oklahoma saw a record-breaking seven tornadoes touch down in the southwestern and central parts of the state Sunday, and the total's only expected to grow as damage reports roll in.

-One person was killed in a tornado in Roger Mills County, an emergency manager there told the Oklahoman, and the city of Norman reported 12 weather-related injuries.
-None were critical.
+One person was killed in a tornado in Roger Mills County, an emergency manager there told The Oklahoman, and the city of Norman reported 12 weather-related injuries.
+None was critical.

-The Oklahoma State Department of Health on Monday afternoon confirmed 55 injuries: 16 due to falls, 13 from being struck and 10 people left cut or pierced.
+The Oklahoma State Department of Health on Monday afternoon confirmed 55 injuries — including 16 due to falls, 13 from being struck and 10 from being cut or pierced by objects.

-Thus far, the full funnel count is only one more than the most previously recorded in February — six in 2009 — since at least 1950, according to National Weather Service records.
+As of Monday evening, the funnel count was one more than the most previously recorded in all of February — six in 2009 — according to National Weather Service records dating to 1950.

 People are also reading…